Lakemonsters2635/MonsterVision5/README.md

 7. Type `mv ./<latest best.blob> ./<appropriate name for .blob given season>`
 8. Type `sudo nano /boot/nn.json`
 9. Add between lines 6 and 7 (6.5) `"blob": "<chosen appropriate name given season>", `

-## How to fix XLINK_DEVICE related errors

-1. Flip the supposedly reversible USB C on the camera Y splitter

-OR

-2. One of the USB C cables is broken and it is probably the one going from the data terminal of the Y splitter to the pi